Can Anxiety Cause Chest Pain or Heart Palpitations? - Blog banner featuring health insurance insights

 Breathing and Relaxation Techniques

 CBT helps reframe anxious thoughts, reducing physical symptoms.
 A therapist can guide you to identify triggers and develop coping strategies.
-Studies show CBT can significantly lower anxiety-related palpitations.
+Studies show CBT can significantly lower anxiety-related symptoms.

 What to Expect